pandoc-jp/pandoc-doc-ja/users-guide.rst

 Extension: ``styles``
 ^^^^^^^^^^^^^^^^^^^^^

-Read all docx styles as divs (for paragraph styles) and spans (for character styles) regardless of whether pandoc understands the meaning of these styles.
+When converting from docx, read all docx styles as divs (for paragraph styles) and spans (for character styles) regardless of whether pandoc understands the meaning of these styles.
 This can be used with `docx custom styles`_.
 Disabled by default.

 input formats
    ``docx``